AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58352-return-attribute-labels-for-the-default-store-are-returned-via-grapghql-api.md

 ---
 title: 'ACSD-58352: Return attribute labels for the default store are returned via [!DNL GrapghQL] API'
-description: Apply the ACSD-58352 patch to fix the Adobe Commerce issue where return attribute labels for the default store are returned via [!DNL GrapghQL] API when a non-default store view is specified in the rquest header.
+description: Apply the ACSD-58352 patch to fix the Adobe Commerce issue where return attribute labels for the default store are returned via [!DNL GrapghQL] API when a non-default store view is specified in the request header.
 feature: GraphQL, Returns
 role: Admin, Developer
 ---